State University of New York at Oneonta

-The State University of New York at Oneonta, also known as SUNY Oneonta, is a public university in Oneonta, New York.
+The State University of New York at Oneonta, also known as SUNY Oneonta, is a public university in Oneonta, New York, United States.
 It is part of the State University of New York (SUNY) system.

 History

+19th century

 SUNY Oneonta was established in 1889 as the Oneonta Normal School, as part of founding normal schools across the state to train teachers and expand public education.
 It was located in a building nicknamed "Old Main" at the top of Maple Street in the city of Oneonta.
 The school's first principal was James M. Milne, for whom the college's current library is named.
 For nearly 40 years, Old Main was the only building on campus, until 1933 when Bugbee School was built.
 Named after Percy I. Bugbee, the second principal of the Oneonta Normal School, Bugbee School provided an on-campus training facility for the student teachers attending the normal school.